Luxembourg country profile

 The Grand Duchy of Luxembourg - a small country landlocked by Belgium, France and Germany - is a prominent financial centre.

 With roots stretching back to the 10th century, Luxembourg's history is closely intertwined with that of its more powerful neighbours, especially Germany.

 Many of its inhabitants are trilingual in French, German and Luxembourgish - a dialect of German.

 Despite declaring its neutrality, Luxembourg was occupied by Germany during both World Wars.
-Attempts to escape German influence initially led to an economic union with Belgium in 1921.

 Luxembourg's prosperity was formerly based on steel manufacturing.
 With the decline of that industry, Luxembourg diversified and is now best known for its status as Europe's most powerful investment management centre.